nicolabertazzo/praqma-jenkins-casc/hands-on/README.md

 [Configuration-as-Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin) has been designed as an opinionated way to configure jenkins based on human-readable declarative configuration files.
 Writing such a file should be feasible without being a Jenkins expert, just translating into code a configuration process one is used to executing in the web UI.

-And the goal of this hands on session is to show you to start with JcasC and how to not give up :smile:
+And the goal of this hands on session is to show you to start with JCasC and how to not give up :smile:

 ## What we'll use